miguelgimenezgimenez/stopwatch-assessment/README.md

 **LapTable**
 Table Showing laptimes and maintimes
 **Timer**
-The component that shows the time using setIntervarl functions
+The component that shows the time using setInterval functions

 ### organisms

+Components that are composed of molecules and other simple components

 **StopWatchContainer**

-Components that are composed of molecules and other simple components
+Container that has all the molecules and buttons that trigger the stopwatch